By Tim Graham

 On the large, flat-screen television was a TSN show dissecting trade-deadline rumors.

 Ever since Ryan Miller emerged as the franchise goalie, Biron's name frequently got bandied about as trade bait.
 He was anxious about getting dealt, and this time he would be -- to the Philadelphia Flyers.
-By this time, Biron and I had known each other for seven years and enjoyed many conversations.
+By this time, Biron and I had known each other for seven years and enjoyed many conversations never meant for the paper.

 "How are you hanging in there, Tim?"
 Biron asked.
 "Do you think you'll get traded this year?"